A JAPAN TRAVEL GUIDE

 Japan is a country of contrasts.
 From the snowy northern reaches of Hokkaido to the sub-tropical islands of Okinawa.
 From the historic shrines and castles of the feudal towns to the futuristic electronic superstores in Tokyo.
-And as a foodie who could ignore the contradictions of a simple bowl of rice that must remain completely unadorned to the complex and perfectly balanced traditional kaiseki-ryōri menu.
+And as a foodie who could ignore the contradictions of simple bowl of rice that must remain completely unadorned to the complex and perfectly balanced traditional kaiseki-ryōri menu.
 You are never quite sure what to expect next in Japan but it’s almost certainly going to be an experience you won’t forget in a hurry.

 If you’re looking for something specific you can also try the search function.
 There’s a search box in the sidebar to the right, just type a word of phrase and it will return the nearest matches.
 If you’re really stuck or have specific questions you can get in touch through our contact us page.